-Cash, cash equivalents and investments at June 30, 2020 totaled \$120.0 million, compared to \$49.1 million at December 31, 2019.
-The increase was attributable to the Reverse Termination Fee and Continuation Advances we received from Illumina partially offset by cash used in operations and the \$16.0 million repayment of debt associated with the Facility Agreement.
-We believe that our existing cash, cash equivalents and investments will be sufficient to fund our projected operating requirements for at least the next 12 months from the filing date of the Quarterly Report on Form 10-Q for the quarter ended June 30, 2020.
+Cash, cash equivalents and investments at September 30, 2020 totaled \$208.6 million, compared to \$49.1 million at December 31, 2019.
+The increase was attributable to the proceeds from our public offering of common stock completed in August 2020, as well as the Reverse Termination Fee and Continuation Advances we received from Illumina, partially offset by cash used in operations and a \$16.0 million repayment of debt in the first quarter of 2020.
+We believe that our existing cash, cash equivalents and investments will be sufficient to fund our projected operating requirements for at least the next 12 months from the date of filing of this Quarterly Report on Form 10-Q for the quarter ended September 30, 2020.
 However, the potential economic or other disruptions caused by the COVID-19 pandemic could have a material adverse effect on our business, results of operations and liquidity.
 We will continue to monitor our operating expenses and cash flows in response to the evolving market conditions.